franciscojavierarceo/franciscojavierarceo.github.io/content/posts/how-to-build-a-credit-risk-model/how-to-build-a-credit-risk-model.md

 ---
-title: 'How to build a credit risk model'
+title: 'How to Build a Credit Risk Model'
 description: A data scientists guide to building a basic credit risk model
 date: 2021-01-27
 ---